Clarifai/docs/docs/sdk/Search/Advance-Search.md

 ## Pagination

-In Clarifai Python SDk, users can set the pagination parameters like `per_page` and `page_no` for displaying the search results.
+In Clarifai SDKs, users can set the pagination parameters like `per_page` and `page_no` for displaying the search results.

 <Tabs>
 <TabItem value="python" label="Python">